alexander-zap/dialogue-agent/README.md

 ### Agent
 - Does not know the user-goal
-- Every turn tries to deduce and fulfill user-goal by
+- Every turn tries to deduce and fulfill user-goal by executing one action from multiple possible actions, including
   - Informing user about requested information
-  - Requesting missing information
+  - Requesting specific information from the user
   - Predicting and suggesting user-goal once enough information has been collected

 ### Database